DeMarcoLab/fibsem/docs/started.md

 ### Desktop Shortcut

-To create a desktop shortcut for FibsemUI, simply run the shortcut.py file after replacing the target path with the path you installed fibsem in.
+To create a desktop shortcut for FibsemUI, simply run the shortcut.py file.

 ### System Configuration